Esterjudith/Club_Basketbal_Stats/README.md

 # Club basketball stats tracker

-In this app is for club basketball teams to keep track of each of their players stats and store it in a database.
+In this app is for club basketball :basketball: teams to keep track of each of their players stats and store it in a database.